Export Shopify Data | Types, Methods, Formats, and Apps Available

 Export Shopify reports as CSV

-To download your report as a CSV file and click the Export button.
+To download your report as a CSV file, click the Export button.

 Export Shopify discount codes as CSV